reallyspecific/bodykit/README.md

 ## Browsers support

-Bodykit respects your project’s Browserslist configuration.
+Bodykit respects your project's Browserslist configuration.
 Add one to package.json or a .browserslistrc to control CSS/JS transforms:

 ```json
 {